Pedicab (film): Production

 Pedicab is the comeback film of director Paolo Villaluna after a 7-year absence from filmmaking.
 According to Villaluna, the script has been written since 2006 together with Ellen Ramos.
 It went through several commercial studios but demands of a happier ending made Villaluna-Ramos decide to shelf it.

 After the script was accepted in 2016 to a local grant-giving film festival, ToFarm Film Festival, the filmmakers decided to pursue the production.

 It is executive produced by Dr. Milagros O. How, the patron of the ToFarm Film Festival.

 Release

 It was first screened in August 2016 as part of the week-long local competitive Tofarm Film Festival.
-It was widely reviewed as the one of the best in the festival and eventually won the Special Jury Prize, Best Acting nods for both Bembol Roco and Cherry Pie Picache, Best Story, Best Editing and Best Production Design.
+It was widely reviewed as one of the best in the festival and eventually won the Special Jury Prize, Best Acting nods for both Bembol Roco and Cherry Pie Picache, Best Story, Best Editing and Best Production Design.

 In June 2017, an invitation was extended for the film to compete in the Shanghai International Film Festival, the only Southeast Asian film in competition.
 Jury members included Cao Baoping (Chinese Director, Screenwriter, Producer), Li Qiang (Chinese Screenwriter), Milcho Manchevski (Macedonian Director), Sabu (Japanese Director), Gary Michael Walters (American Producer), and Xu Qing (Chinese Actress).

 On August 16, 2017 it had a nationwide screening as part of the non-competitive Philippine film festival, Pista ng Pelikulang Pilipino.